ibexa/documentation-developer/docs/getting_started/install_using_composer.md

 php -r "readfile('https://getcomposer.org/installer');" | php
 ```

-For further information about Composer usage see [Using Composer](about_composer.md).
+For further information about Composer usage see our documentation about [Using Composer](about_composer.md).

 ## eZ Platform Installation